 3- There is not one verse in the Quran where God says that dogs are dirty or that they are prohibited to keep.

-The following is a well writen article about the subject by Lydia kelley
+The following is a well written article about the subject by Lydia Kelley

 Dogs : Beyond Traditional Islam

 Why is it that dogs are looked down upon in the so-called Muslim world ?
 Why has tradition made it so difficult to keep a dog in your home ?
 Why would a "Muslims" Taxi driver refuse to allow a blind man and his guide dog into his cab ?

 Dogs are wonderful creatures of God.
 They bond with humans, protect them and serve them and that has been true almost since God placed man on earth.
 Does it make sense then that Muhammed (or any messenger of God) would place prohibitions on these loving creatures when God does not?